PraneshBalekai/algotrade_intraday_momentum/README.md

 I added a module to the strategy to calculate impact cost from order book data (as a measure of liquidity) and take buy/no-buy decision based on it.

-As a coincidence, this also helps identify and prevent entering into positions in stocks that have hit lower circuit limits which have zero liquidity.
+This also identifies and prevents entering into positions in stocks that have hit lower circuit limits and have zero liquidity.

 ### Set-up